Cost of Einstein-Podolsky-Rosen steering in the context of extremal boxes: Acknowledgements

 \section{Acknowledgements}

 DD acknowledges the financial support from University Grants Commission (UGC), Government of India.
 CJ and ASM thank Paul Skrzypczyk for his comments and acknowledge support through the project SR/S2/LOP-08/2013 of the DST, Govt. of India.
+The authors acknowledge the anonymous referees for their helpful comments.
+S.D. acknowledges financial support through INSPIRE Fellowship from DST, India (Grant No. C/5576/IFD/2015-16).